iota-community/layerzero-move-oft-v2-utils/README_OFT_setup.md

 - remoteChain
   - EID: EID of the remote chain
   - peerAddress: OFTAdapter or OFT address on the remote chain
+    - !! need to perform [deployment and setup](https://github.com/iota-community/layerzero-oft-v2-utils/tree/movevm) on the dest chain !!

 Cmd: